mapcode-foundation/mapcode-cpp/README.md

     Speed-up of encoding (4 times faster than 2.0.1).

-    Added optional mapcode_countrynames.h, with the English short names, formal names, and name variants of all territories.
+    Added optional `mapcode_countrynames.h`, with the English short names, formal names, and name variants of all territories.

-    Added optional mapcode_countrynames_short.h with only the short English names and name variants.
+    Added optional `mapcode_countrynames_short.h` with only the short English names and name variants.

     Stricter processing of high-precision letters (now fails on illegal high-precision